Christina McHale: 2009

-McHale was granted a wildcard into the main draw of the Australian Open where she lost a three-set match in the first round to Jessica Moore.
+She was granted a wildcard into the main draw of the Australian Open where she lost a three-set match in the first round to Jessica Moore.

-In March, McHale played at a $25k tournament in Redding, California, where she was defeated in the first round by seventh seed Kimiko Date-Krumm.
+In March, McHale played at a 25k tournament in Redding, California, where she was defeated in the first round by seventh seed Kimiko Date-Krumm.
 Playing at the Miami Open, McHale lost in the first round of qualifying to Anastasiya Yakimova.

-Competing at a $25k tournament in Szczecin, Poland, McHale advanced to the semifinal round where she was defeated by Stephanie Gehrlein.
-Seeded fourth at a $10k tournament in Alkmaar, she lost in her quarterfinal match to qualifier Laura Pous Tió.
+Competing at a 25k tournament in Szczecin, Poland, McHale advanced to the semifinal round where she was defeated by Stephanie Gehrlein.
+Seeded fourth at a 10k tournament in Alkmaar, she lost in her quarterfinal match to qualifier Laura Pous Tió.
 Coming through qualifying at the Vancouver Open, McHale was defeated in the first round by Olga Puchkova.
 Playing at the Connecticut Open, she lost in the first round of qualifying to Yanina Wickmayer.
 Entering as a wildcard at the US Open, McHale won her first match in a major by beating Polona Hercog in the first round.
-She was defeated in the second round by 29th seed, former world No. 1, and 2006 champion, Maria Sharapova.
+She was defeated in the second round by 29th seed, former world No. 1 and 2006 champion, Maria Sharapova.

 In Canada at the Challenger de Saguenay, McHale lost in the second round to Anastasia Pivovarova.
-At the USTA Tennis Classic of Troy in Alabama, McHale reached the final where she was defeated by qualifier and compatriot Alison Riske.
-Playing in Kansas City at the Pro Tennis Classic, she lost in the second round to second seed and compatriot Varvara Lepchenko.
-At the Goldwater Classic in Phoenix, McHale was defeated in the first round by Alison Riske.
+At the USTA Tennis Classic of Troy in Alabama, McHale reached the final where she was defeated by qualifier and compatriot, Alison Riske.
+Playing in Kansas City at the Pro Tennis Classic, she lost in the second round to second seed and compatriot, Varvara Lepchenko.
+At the Goldwater Classic in Phoenix, McHale lost in the first round again to Alison Riske.
 At her final tournament of the season, the Tevlin Challenger in Toronto, she lost in the second round to Alexandra Stevenson.

-McHale ended the year ranked 218.
+McHale ended the year ranked world No. 218.